nuxeo-sandbox/nuxeo-indd-compound-asset/README.md

       * The PDF preview, if provided, in `compound:renditions`
       * A list of related/linked asset document ids in `compound:docs`
       * The `CompoundDocument` facet
-    * Copies of all package files.
+    * Copies of some package files.
 Each document has:
       * A link to the parent indd file in `componentdoc:usedin`
       * The `ComponentDocument` facet
-      * Note that the `document fonts` folder, `txt`, and `imdl` files are ignored
+    * Note that the `document fonts` folder, `txt`, and `imdl` files [are ignored](https://github.com/nuxeo-sandbox/nuxeo-indd-compound-asset/blob/c8a0c5184ebabdaaa73665f69a05ca601e0c5499/nuxeo-indd-compound-asset-core/src/main/java/org/nuxeo/labs/dam/indd/compound/InddPackageImporter.java#L96)

+Note:

+* The extracted content is flat.
+Any folder hierarchy is *not* preserved.
+* The import checks to see if any extracted content already exists in the repository.
+This is done using a [simple search](https://github.com/nuxeo-sandbox/nuxeo-indd-compound-asset/blob/c8a0c5184ebabdaaa73665f69a05ca601e0c5499/nuxeo-indd-compound-asset-core/src/main/java/org/nuxeo/labs/dam/indd/compound/InddPackageImporter.java#L124) based on file name, comparing it to the `dc:title` field.
+If a match is found, the matching document is linked via `compound:docs` instead of ingesting the content again.
-Note that all extracted documents are stored within a Workspace (i.e. there is no folder hierarchy).
-Also note that when creating an InDesign package there is an option to include a PDF rendition.
-This is recommended as the OOTB preview of an `indd` file has low fidelity.
+* When creating an InDesign package, there is an option to include a PDF rendition.
+Turn this on.
+The OOTB preview of an `indd` file has low fidelity, whereas the PDF rendition should support full resolution preview.

 ## Build